EndlessATC/Airports/tools/README.md

 		- The approach route is not extended with the linked approach
 	- Airlines can be defined with two dashes to define unique traffic
 		- Pronunciation generation added to support this
+*	0.12.0 - 2021/08/30
+	- Add simple error checking for entrypoints
+	- Bug fix for approaches terminating in holds that connect to another approach
+	- `[commondeparture]` feature for defining departures per airport
+	- Allow second argument in `[airport] code=` to define full ICAO code for secondary airports